apache/airflow/docs/apache-airflow-providers-clickhouse/operators/index.rst

 Operators
 ==========
-You can build your own Operator hook in :class:`~airflow.providers.clickhouse.hooks.ClickHouseHook`,

-Use the :class:`~airflow.providers.clickhouse.operators.ClickHouseOperator` to execute SQL query in `ClickHouse <https://www.clickhouse.com/>`__.
+You can build your own Operator using hook in :class:`~airflow.providers.clickhouse.hooks.ClickHouseHook`, Use the :class:`~airflow.providers.clickhouse.operators.ClickHouseOperator` to execute SQL query in `ClickHouse <https://www.clickhouse.com/>`__.